-TestMasters Courses in Chapel Hill North Carolina for the LSAT
+Chapel Hill North Carolina LSAT Prep Courses

 Full Length LSAT Course

-- Eighty hours of in-class instruction
+- Eighty hours of live classroom instruction

 - Instructors who have scored in the 98th percentile or higher on an actual Law School Admission Test